Spoilers abound at the moment, as the page is still under construction.

 Greed: Insipid apparently has some wanting issues that Curaçao solved by giving her something (or rather, somepony - herself) to focus her attention on.
 It's seen that without this focus, Insipid is downright dangerous when she is denied what she wants.

-Nice Job Fixing It, Villain: When Insipid uses her stolen powers in ways the original user didn't think of, suddenly the original user thinks of it and is able to attempt it.
-Fluttershy learns through Insipid that Ophanim is capable of transforming into any animal she chooses, despite having been told that was impossible by a very reliable source.
+Nice Job Fixing It, Villain: Insipid can't do anything with her stolen powers that can't also be done by the original, so using them in ways that the original hasn't thought of actually helps them.
+Thanks to Insipid, Fluttershy learns that Ophanim is capable of transforming into any animal she chooses, despite being told that was impossible, and Rarity learns that her boost magic works on herself.

 Power Copying: Insipid's power allows her to copy the powers of other ponies by merely touching them.
 She can apparently hold multiple powers for quite a long time, and there is no clue as to the limit of how many or how long she can hold them for.
 Her only limiter insofar as keeping powers is her own interest in them - if she's bored with it, she'll toss it aside.